substitute03/pokel/README.md

 # Pokel

-Inspired by Wordle.
-Guess the Pokémon by entering Pokémon names.
-Your guesses can be any length, and can be placed anywhere in the boxes (you don't need to start your guess in box 1), but each guess must be a real Pokémon name from the generation/s you have selected.
+Inspired by Wordle—guess the Pokémon by entering Pokémon names.
+Your guesses can be any length, but must be no longer than the Pokémon name you are trying to guess, and must be real Pokémon names.

+TODO:
+There is currently no way to select the generation/s you want to guess from via the UI.
+This is set in the onInit() method in gamescreen.component.ts.